Your Yorkshire glamping holiday

 Jollydays has introduced thousands of people to woodland glamping breaks over the years and we want you to have a great time and that does mean coming with a sense of adventure and realistic expectations.
 We’re not a proper resort – not by a long shot and glamping might be “posh camping”, but it’s a world away from a boutique hotel and that’s just the way we like it – but it’s not for everyone.

 You have comfort, but you are essentially outside, close to nature, with little or no insulation.
 In Britain nature means cold, dark, rain, mud and sometimes blistering sunshine, come prepared for it all.
 This woodland camp is a 100% no frills escape from most electronica where you can enjoy Shinrin – Yoku or Forest Bathing, the latest wellbeing craze and something we’ve been passionate about for years.

-If you want swanky - we suggest trying our lovely sister woodland camp – its open all year and combines a rustic camp with high levels of décor - www.northstarclub.co.uk
+If there is not enough availability - we suggest trying our lovely sister woodland camp – its open all year and combines a rustic camp with high levels of décor - www.northstarclub.co.uk

 Most guests come to Jollydays to escape the tyranny of technology, but please be aware that because we’re an eco-camp there is very little electricity and lighting is limited.
 It will be darker in the woods on cloudy days and spring and autumn – that’s how you reconnect with the rhythms of nature.
-We supply tea lights but you may want to bring a lantern or torch if you’re moving about at night.
+The bothies have lighting and we supply tea lights for the woodcutters, but you may want to bring a lantern or torch if you’re moving about at night in the woods.
 We have a hair drier onsite and charging facilities in the communal areas, so it’s not too austere!